Our Parish

 The Churches

-There are three churches at present in the Parish, the Church of the Assumption in Rosbercon was the brain child of the late Canon Coghlan P.P. and on his death the finishing of the church was completed by Canon Willie Murphy and opened for worship in 1954.
+There are three churches at present in the Parish.
+The Church of the Assumption in Rosbercon was the brain child of the late Canon Coghlan P.P.
+The finishing of the church was completed by Canon Willie Murphy and opened for worship in October 1953.
+Canon Coghlan P.P. died on 10th, May 1957.
 St Aidan’s Church in Tullogher was built by Fr Edmund Shelly in 1800 and the stones used in the construction were sourced in Curraghmore.
 The Church of St David in Mullinarrigle was erected by Fr Edmund Kenna P.P in 1825 and the adding of the tower and enlargement of the side chapels was by Fr Michael Walsh who served as Parish Priest of Rosbercon from 1834 to 1875.
 In olden times there were a good number of smaller churches around the area.
 Down in Rosbercon we had the Parish Church dedicated to the Nativity of the Blessed Virgin in the old graveyard half way up the hill.
 This was replaced by another built by Very Rev Edmund Shelly P.P in 1800, which was situated just opposite the Parish Pump pub and which in turn was replaced by the present Church of the Assumption.
 On the chapel road (top of Rosbercon) the Yeomen burned a little thatched church to the ground in 1798.
 Further up the Parish churches are recorded as having existed in Dysertmoon (Ballyneale), Rath Killea (Ballyreddy), Cill Martin (Guilcagh), Cill Bearchain (Kilbrahan), Teampall Killeen (Glenballyvalley) Glensensaw and Listerlin.
 Then you had Shanbogh and the Dominican Priory in Rosbercon which was great seat of religious learning from the 13th century onwards when students came in numbers from Spain and Portugal.
 In fact the first Parish Priest of Rosbercon was a Dominican, Fr Michael Bergin, appointed in 1683.
 Our Parish Saint is St Moling, reputed to be a native of Brosna in County Kerry who lived the life of a hermit at Mullinakill and who is fondly remembered with his Patron Day each year on the Sunday nearest to the 20th of August.

 Famous People